bradswilson1/it-home-lab/README.md

 **Port Inventory**
 - Motherboard: Two USB 2.0, PS/2 Combo, DVI, SuperSpeed (SS) USB 3.0/3.1, HDMI,
   Two USB 3.0/3.1, Ethernet,  Two USB 3.0/3.1, Audio jacks
-- Graphics Card: Display, DVI-D, HDMI, DVI-I
+- Graphics Card: DisplayPort, DVI-D, HDMI, DVI-I
 - The current monitor is using the display port on the NVIDIA GeForce GTX 750 Ti.
 - The current resolution is 1600x900, and has a refresh rate of 59.978 Hz.